 Ontario

-- The wetlands of Lake Ontario have experienced grave misfortune in the course of the most recent two centuries because of agricultural drainage and urban encroachment.
+- The wetlands of Lake Ontario have suffered grave losses over the past two centuries due to agricultural drainage and urban encroachment.

-- The first Canadian Heritage River was the French River in Ontario, assigned in 1986.
+- The first Canadian Heritage River was the French River in Ontario, designated in 1986.

 Great Lakes